|Manufacturer||Zhuhai Yinlong Energy Co., Ltd.|

 The Singapore Technologies (ST) Autonomous Mini-bus, or the ST Autobus, is an autonomous, low-floor, battery-electric single-deck city bus built by ST Engineering Land Systems (formerly known as ST Kinetics).

-2 units of the ST Autobus will be trialled for 3 months in 2019, operating a 5 km route within Sentosa Island (likely the Sentosa Beach Tram Route), alongside another 2 units of Navya Autonom Shuttle.
+2 units of the ST Autobus is trialed as part of the Autonomous Bus Trial at Sentosa in 3 months in 2019, operating a 5.7 km route within Sentosa Island, alongside another 2 units of Navya Autonom Shuttle.

 On 10 April 2017, ST Kinetics (now ST Engineering Land Systems) announced that it will develop four Mobility-on-Demand-Vehicles (MODVs) with Sentosa Development Corporation (SDC) and the Ministry of Transport (MOT).
 These vehicles are the ST Autobus and Navya Autonom Shuttle.